Joanna Sime: Biography

 and also coaches to several National US Champions, notably Stephanie Willem, Shari Mann and Jackie Casello.

 As a result of a Sports Aid Foundation Scholarship, while competing at The European Championships in Copenhagen, Sime arranged with then president of the FIG, Yuri Titov, a training trip to the Soviet Union at the Central Army Club in Moscow, where she worked with reigning world champion, Elena Mukhina and became good friends.
-There she was coached by Mikail Klimenko and Victor Razumov and began her studies in Russian, for which she received an honors degree from Penn State University later in her career.
+There she was coached by Mikhail Klimenko and Victor Razumov and began her studies in Russian, for which she received an honors degree from Pennsylvania State University later in her career.